 The exam schedule tells when an exam will be written.
 A detailed schedule listing each course, the date and time for the exam is posted outside the Registrar's Office and the Seton Auditorium and online at msvu.ca in October and February.
-The seating plan is posted in the same locations as the schedule during the last week of classes indicating where the exams will be written.
+The seating plan is posted outside the Registrar's Office, the Seton Auditorium and online at msvu.ca

-F'
+F